Pardon: India

-Similarly, as per article 161: Governor of a State has the power to grant pardons, reprieves, respites or remissions of punishment or to suspend, remit or commute the sentence of any person convicted of any offence against any law relating to a matter to which the executive power of the state extends.
-Please note that President can grant pardon to a person awarded death sentence.
-But a governor of a state does not enjoy this power.
+Similarly, as per article 161, the governor of a state has the power to grant pardons, reprieves, respites or remissions of punishment or to suspend, remit or commute the sentence of any person convicted of any offence against any law relating to a matter to which the executive power of the state extends.
+The president can grant a pardon to a person awarded death sentence; however, the governor of a state does not enjoy this power.

-The question is whether this power to grant pardon is absolute or this power of pardon shall be exercised by the President on the advice of Council of Ministers.
+The question is whether this power to grant a pardon is absolute or this power of pardon shall be exercised by the president on the advice of the Council of Ministers.
 The pardoning power of the president is not absolute.
 It is governed by the advice of the Council of Ministers.
 This has not been discussed by the constitution but is the practical truth.
-Further, the constitution does not provide for any mechanism to question the legality of decisions of President or governors exercising mercy jurisdiction.
-But the SC in Epuru Sudhakar case has given a small window for judicial review of the pardon powers of President and governors for the purpose of ruling out any arbitrariness.
-The court has earlier held that court has retained the power of judicial review even on a matter which has been vested by the Constitution solely in the Executive.
+Further, the constitution does not provide for any mechanism to question the legality of decisions of the president or governors exercising mercy jurisdiction.
+Nonetheless, the SC in the Epuru Sudhakar case has given a small window for judicial review of the pardon powers of the president and governors for the purpose of ruling out any arbitrariness.
+The court has earlier held that court has retained the power of judicial review even on a matter which has been vested by the Constitution solely in the executive.

 However, it is important to note that India has a unitary legal system and there is no separate body of state law.
 All crimes are crimes against the Union of India.
-Therefore, a convention has developed that the governor's powers are exercised for only minor offenses, while requests for pardons and reprieves for major offenses and offenses committed in the Union Territories are deferred to the President.
+Therefore, a convention has developed that the governor's powers are exercised for only minor offenses, while requests for pardons and reprieves for major offenses and offenses committed in the union territories are deferred to the president.